 On successful completion of the course students will be able to:

-1. Demonstrate knowledge of the extent of international biological databases and use them to investigate important research questions in genetics and the life sciences,
+1. Demonstrate knowledge of the extent of international biological databases and use them to investigate important research questions in genetics and biomedicine.

-2. Use the knowledge and skills gained to logically, critically and creatively analyse real-life questions in genetics and the life sciences,
+2. Use the knowledge and skills gained to logically, critically and creatively analyse real-life questions in biomedicine.

-3. Work individually and collaboratively to solve research problems and acquire, organise and present information.
+3. Work to solve research problems and acquire, organise and present information.

-This course will cover topics in bioinformatics and functional genomics including:
+This course will cover topics in functional genomics and bioinformatics including: